GGG1998/jquery.topics/README.md

 $.Topic("myTopic").unsubscribe( myFunction );
 ```

-Check if the topic is already been used:
+Check if the topic has already been in use:
-Unsubscribe `myFunction`:
 >```javascript
 alert( $.Topic("myTopic").used() );
 ```